Eschelon Merchant Services Reviews & Complaints

 Our Final Thoughts

-Eschelon Merchant services rates poorly as a credit card processing provider.
-The company has some very severe complaints for its size, and its combination of questionable sales tactics, poor BBB score, and expensive equipment leases through Northern Leasing has lowered its overall rating.
-It should be noted that the company’s name is an intentional misspelling of the word “echelon,” which may lead to difficulty for people who are searching for “Echelon Merchant Services.”
-At this time, readers are likely to find a better deal by working with a top-rated merchant account provider.
+Eschelon Merchant Services rates poorly as a credit card processing provider.
+Despite its relatively small size, the company has accumulated a significant number of severe complaints.
+Its reliance on questionable sales tactics, a disappointing BBB score, and costly equipment leases through Northern Leasing have collectively dragged down its overall rating.
+Additionally, the intentional misspelling of “echelon” in the company’s name could cause confusion for individuals searching for “Echelon Merchant Services.”
+At this time, readers would likely secure a more favorable deal by choosing a top-rated merchant account provider instead.

 If you found this article helpful, please share it!